-Being the primary advocate for vulnerable children and adults is the central role of the Services Division of DSS.
-During 2018, Adult Protective and Child Protective Services received 4891 reports of abuse or neglect.
-In addition, the Persons In Need of Supervision (PINS) unit served 131 youth.
-Of these, 81 were diverted from going to Family Court.
+In addition, the Persons In Need of Supervision (PINS) unit served 137 youth.
+Of these, 71 were diverted from going to Family Court.
 The Family Services Unit, who work with families with children in (or at risk of) foster care placement, saw a slight increase in the number of children in all levels of care.
-Reducing reliance on Congregate Care for youth will be a primary focus for the Services Division as NYS prepares for the implementation of the Federal Families First Legislation which will take effect in September, 2021.
-To that end, the Services Division received a Technical Assistance Grant from the Redlich Horwitz Foundation to identify opportunities to increase the use of Kinship Foster Families for youth in care.
-This is a two-year grant.
+Reducing reliance on Congregate Care for youth will be a primary focus for the Services Division as NYS prepares for the implementation of the Federal Families First Legislation which will take effect in September 2021.
+To that end, the Services Division participated in the second of a two-year grant with the Redlich Horwitz Foundation to identify opportunities to increase the use of Kinship Foster Families for youth in care.